Knee Deep in the Hoopla

-Knee Deep in the Hoopla is the debut album by American rock band Starship, the succeeding musical project to Jefferson Starship.
-It was released on September 12, 1985, by RCA and Grunt.
+Knee Deep in the Hoopla is the debut studio album by American rock band Starship.
+It was released on September 10, 1985, through Grunt Records and RCA Records.

 The album spawned four singles which all charted in the Billboard Hot 100 chart: the No. 1 hits "We Built This City" and "Sara", "Tomorrow Doesn't Matter Tonight" (No. 26) and "Before I Go" (No. 68).

 Background

 In May 1984, Jefferson Starship released Nuclear Furniture.
 Paul Kantner, one of the band's founding members, left shortly after, criticizing the group's tilt toward commercial rock.
 In October, he sought to dissolve the band and sued his former bandmates over the ownership of its name.
 The lawsuit was settled in March 1985 with the agreement that the "Jefferson Starship" name would be retired by the group in favor of "Starship", a name now owned by singer Grace Slick and manager Bill Thompson.

 Shortly after the new group's creation, David Freiberg (another Jefferson Starship founding member) departed as well.
 For the band's debut album, the lineup was reduced to a quintet consisting of singer Grace Slick, co-lead singer Mickey Thomas, guitarist Craig Chaquico, bassist Pete Sears, and drummer Donny Baldwin.